DerGoogler/mmrl_install_tools/README.md

 # MMRL Install Tools

-> MMRL does not support MMRL Install Tools below V5!
+> MMRL does not support MMRL Install Tools below V6 by default!

 Required module if you want to install modules from Explore